The Early Years

 The LDR didn't exist until the General War era.
 And even if they did, it would be (technologically) irrelevant since gatling phasers had not yet been invented.

 The Seltorians, like the Andromedans had not yet arrived.
 If they did, the Tholians would presumably be dead.
 Their technology would have been unchanged.
-It is unkown how they would have acted after killing off the Tholians.
+It is unknown how they would have acted after killing off the Tholians.

-The Vudar were incorporated into the Klingon Empire sometime after Y76.
-They don't apparently get to start making their own ships until just after Y120, so they don't seem to have much potential for official Early Years ships.Please send any comments to me at mjwest@caddocourt.com.
-I will try to include any suggestions I like.
+The Vudar were incorporated into the Klingon Empire sometime around Y76.
+They don't apparently start making their own ships until Y130, so they don't seem to have much potential for official Early Years ships.

 Go back to my SFB main page.
 (Including my General War era shipyard and SFB links.)